 Hysteroscopy myomectomy is the procedure used when fibroids located within or mostly within the cavity are removed by placing a camera with micro-instruments through the cervix into the uterus.
 This is a very safe, quick, outpatient procedure that can allow the patient to go home the same day and reduces time away from work.

-At Virginia Fertility Associates, we offer state-of-the-art Da Vinci® Robotic surgery services and provide a comprehensive array of minimally invasive surgical techniques to help patients avoid long recovery, with less pain and get better outcomes.
+At Virginia Fertility Associates, we offer state-of-the-art da Vinci® Surgery services and provide a comprehensive array of minimally invasive surgical techniques to help patients avoid long recovery, experience less pain and achieve better outcomes.

-Richmond Center for Fertility has partnered with only the best local board-certified urologists in the area to manage male reproductive problems.
+Virginia Fertility Associates has partnered with only the best local board-certified urologists in the area to manage male reproductive problems.
 They can perform the following procedures:

 - Repair of a varicocele (varicose veins in the scrotum).
 Microsurgical reconstruction preserves tissue and improves outcomes.
 It is minimally invasive outpatient surgery to enhance sperm movement, concentration and structure.